What is a human firewall and how do you secure it?

 How to improve your human firewall

-One person cannot maintain the human firewall.
+One person alone cannot secure the human firewall.
 It requires everyone in the business to maintain awareness and security.

 You can improve your human firewall through:

 More often than not, your staff are victims of cybercrime.
 25% of staff who cause breaches are inadvertent actors.
-You can protect them by only allowing access to information on a “need to know” basis.
-If a company of 100 people only grants personal data to a payroll team of 3, hackers will have a much harder time accessing that information.
+You can protect them by only allowing access to information on a “need-to-know” basis.
+If a company of 100 employees only grants personal data to a payroll team of 3, hackers will have a much harder time accessing that information.

-Many organisations and individuals that have fallen foul of ‘phishing’ or ‘whaling’ scams.
-All of these could have been preventable if the right training and knowledge was in place.
+Many organisations and individuals have fallen foul of ‘phishing’ or ‘whaling’ scams.
+All of these could have been prevented if the right training and knowledge was in place.

-All organisations should be spending the equivalent of between 30-60% of their IT budget on staff training in IT.
+All organisations should be spending the equivalent of between 30-60% of their IT budget on staff training.
 A good proportion of that should go towards cybersecurity.

-Despite this, only 1 in 5 businesses in the UK carries out any form of cyber training.
-If you ask them about that training, they’ll likely tell you that there’s a policy document.
-Or there’s something about it in the employee handbook.
+Despite this, only 1 in 5 businesses in the UK carry out any form of cyber training.
+If you ask them about that training, they’ll likely tell you that there’s a policy document, or there’s something about it in the employee handbook.

 In order for someone to “know” something, they need to be told about six times.
 For larger organisations, 50-minute refresher training every 6 months is not enough to keep staff trained on cybersecurity.